Phase-dependent optical response properties in an optomechanical system by coherently driving the mechanical resonator: Phase-dependent optical response properties for the probe field

 When $\left\vert G\right\vert \ll \sqrt{\kappa \gamma _{\mathrm{m}}}/2$, i.e., the cooperativity $C\ll 1$, the expectation value of the fluctuation operator $\delta \hat{c}$ can be approximately written as

 Clearly, the first term shows that in this parameter regime, the OMIT effect vanishes, the probe absorption spectrum will exhibit usual Lorentz line shape with width $\kappa $ in the absence of the driving field $ \varepsilon _{\mathrm{a}}$.
-However, in our case, due to the existence of $ \varepsilon _{\mathrm{a}}$, the photons generated by the phonon-photon parametric process can interfere constructively or destructively (depending on the phase factor $\Phi $) with the photons directly exited by the probe beam, leading to a narrow spectral structure with width $\gamma _{\mathrm{m}}$ added on the original absorption spectrum.
-In Figs.~\ref{EIA}(a)-\ref{EIA}(c) we plot absorption $\mathrm{Re}\left( \varepsilon _{\mathrm{T}}\right) $, dispersion $\mathrm{Im}\left( \varepsilon _{\mathrm{T}}\right) $, and power transmission coefficient $T$ curves in a narrow frequency range around $\Delta^{\prime}=0$ to display these kinds of sharp spectral structures resulting from phase-dependent destructive/constructive interference effects.
-In addition, Figs.~\ref{EIA} (d)-\ref{EIA}(f) give the power transmission coefficient curves in a wider frequency range from $\Delta^{\prime}=-\kappa$ to $\Delta^{\prime}=\kappa$.
-Note that without loss of generality, we have let the ratio of amplitude between the two weak drivings equals to one (i.e., $y=1$) in Fig.~\ref{EIA}.
+However, in our case, due to the existence of $ \varepsilon _{\mathrm{a}}$, the photons generated by the phonon-photon parametric process can interfere (depending on the phase factor $\Phi$) with the photons directly exited by the probe beam.The absorptive behavior of the probe field can be represented by the real part of the quadrature of the field

+which depends on the phase factor $\Phi$.
+Note that without loss of generality, we have let the ratio of amplitude between the two weak drivings equals to one (i.e., $y=1$).
+Typically, when $\Phi=0$ or $\Phi=\pi$, we have

+Here, the sign ``$+$" and ``$-$" correspond to relative phase $\Phi=0$ and $\Phi=\pi$, respectively.
+Eq.~\eqref{EIAandEIT} is composed of a sum of two Lorentzians with width $\kappa$ and $\gamma _{\mathrm{m}}$, respectively.
+In addition, when $\Phi=0(\pi)$, constructive (destructive) interference appears.
+In Figs.~\ref{EIA}(a)-\ref{EIA}(c) we plot power transmission coefficient $T=1-2\mathrm{Re}\left( \varepsilon _{\mathrm{T}}\right)$ curves to display these kinds of spectral structures resulting from phase-dependent constructive/destructive interference effects.